Using a De-Esser to Remove Harshness and Sibilance from Voice and Dialogue Audio

 De-essers are great for working with voices, but you can also use them in many other applications.
 Audio Engineers have been known to use them for taming high frequencies in drum and cymbal recordings, reverbs and even in the mastering stage.

 To understand how de-essers work, it’s worth looking at controls they usually have, and de-esser settings can be used to reduce sibilance.

-FOCUS: Frequency control.
-This lets you select which frequencies the de-esser is targeting, getting this right will ensure that the de-esser is only targeting the sibilant consonants.
+- FOCUS: Frequency control.
+This lets you select which frequencies the de-esser is targeting, getting this right will ensure that the de-esser is only targeting the sibilant consonant.

 Most professional De-essers will have these controls, but different de-essers’ settings may be labelled differently.

 If they have in-built frequency-dependent sidechain functions some compressors can be converted to De-essers by using the sidechain to target only high frequencies.
 Ableton Live’s compressor is a good example of this.